nic-dgl103/Exercise-1---Basic-Website/README.md

         * Is it your first time in post-secondary education?
 If no, what did you study?
         * Do you have any past experience of creating websites?
 If yes, please explain.
         * Do you know any coding languages?
 If yes, which ones?
-        * What are your goals for this course (or what you would like to learn in the course)?
+        * What are your goals for this course (Some students need a high GPA to get their funding.
+Some students need a minimum of a C in DGL103 to get into courses such as DGL113 or DGL203.
+Some students may be interested in learning specific HTML/CSS topics ...)?
     * Format your questions and answers by wrapping them in level 2 heading HTML elements and paragraph HTML elements.
     * Check out what your web page looks like by opening *index.html* in a web browser:
         * Click File > Save.